 The food rebellion starts in the ‘Kitchen’, an organic, gluten and dairy free cafe, Kitchen by Food Rebel, in the heart of the CBD.

 The cafe bistro gives off the vibes of an independent healthy cafe in health capitals Melbourne or San Francisco, while setting itself apart and catering to local tastebuds with a generous dose of the regions’ vibrant flavours and spices.
-Headed by the passionate Elika Mather, the cafe not only offers freshly prepared wholesome yet flavoursome food, but also strives to educate its customers on healthy nutrition and a balanced lifestyle.
+Headed by the passionate Elika Mather, the cafe not only offers freshly prepared wholesome yet flavoursome food, but also strives to educate its customers on healthy nutrition since we count with the dietician’s glowing endorsement and a balanced lifestyle.
 The colourful and varied menu successfully dispels the myth that healthy eating is boring or bland.

 The menu is a collaboration between Elika and Head Chef Yuliya Tyschenko and incorporates ingredients that are either organic, hormone-free, sustainable or locally sourced.
 Quan Fa Organic Farm is a family farm and one of the sources of Kitchen’s vegetables, a key component in many of the bistro’s dishes, providing produce that have been organically grown using no pesticides or chemical fertilisers.